DC electric field driven discretization of single-particle excitation spectra in a Mott insulator: Model and method

-Let us consider the application of a dc electric field with strength $E_0$ to this system.
+Let us consider the quantum state of this system when a dc electric field with strength $E_0$ is applied using the iTEBD method.
 When the lattice constant is $a$ and the electron charge is $q$, the electric-field term is given by $H' = q \sum_{j} \phi_j \hat{n}_j$, where $\phi_j = -j a E_0$ is a scalar potential at site $j$.
 Unfortunately, the iTEBD method cannot treat this form since it relies on translational symmetry.
 Instead of using the scalar potential, we introduce the dc electric field by a spatially uniform vector potential $A(t)$.
-To avoid unexpected excitations in a state due to an abrupt change in the electric field, we employ a smoothly varying vector potential given by
+To avoid excitations due to a nonadiabatic change in the electric field (see Appendix~\ref{sec:Time-dependence-of-the-single-particle-excitation-spectra}), we employ a smoothly varying vector potential given by